 He retired recently from 30 years working in public health policy and programs with the federal Ryan White HIV AIDS Program and the Community Health Center Program.
 He has advanced degrees in International Affairs and Public Affairs, with a focus on health Social Marketing.

 - October 5 – Are We Still Coming Out?
 (Oct.
-11-Natinal Coming OUT Day) Focus: Identify.
-How important is your LGBT identify and how did you come out or how do you let the world know "who" you are?
+11-Natinal Coming OUT Day) Focus: Identity.
+How important is your LGBT identity and how did you come out or how do you let the world know "who" you are?
 Do LGBTQIAA labels help or hurt your individual growth?
 Is the annual National Coming OUT Day still relevant?

 - October 26 – What’s “Pride” Got to Do With it?
 Focus: What do the growing public LBTQ Pride celebrations mean to you?
 Is it time to change Pride celebrations or get rid of them all together?